-We hope you enjoyed the fourth episode of Fuck, That's Delicious on VICELAND, which took Mr. Wonderful on a meat-centric journey through the UK, to deli sandwiches in East New York, and through a tour of Thai food in Amsterdam.
+We hope you've been enjoying the new series of Fuck, That's Delicious on VICELAND, which has so far taken Mr. Wonderful on a meat-centric journey through the UK to deli sandwiches in East New York and Thai food in Amsterdam.

 After the waiter brought over cold glasses of milk for the table, Big Body Bes noted the soigné service: "Bringing us glasses of milk?
 That's some thug shit right there."